RodBarenco/colab-project-api/test.md

 ## Introduction

-This project is still in its early stages, and as such, the number of unit tests for the functions implemented in the "handlers" package is still limited.
-The purpose of unit tests is to ensure that the functions are working correctly and producing the expected results.
+This project is still in its early stages, and as such, the number of E2E tests for the functions implemented in the "handlers" package is still limited.
+The purpose of E2E tests is to ensure that the functions are working correctly and the project producing the expected results.

 ## Running the Tests